 Anadama bread is a classic New England bread traditionally made with cornmeal and molasses.
 This version updates the ingredients to what you can find in commonly in your pantry.
-Moist and delicous this Anadama bread is easy to proof in your Instant Pot or Instant Dutch Oven.
+Moist and delicous this Anadama bread is easy to proof in your Instant Pot or Instant Dutch Oven just like naan bread.

 Why this works

 - Quick proofing - the Instant Pot and the Instant Dutch Oven is a quick method to proof or rise your dough for.
 Be sure to try out my 4-ingredient French bread too!

 - Reliable - this method results in bread that rises each time with no hassles.
 Even a beginner can make this Anadama bread!
 Use this to mop up the gravy from some homemade Swedish meatballs.